 Students do so much sitting in a day.
 During a very long professional development, my principal looked at her watch and said, “We have just hit 75 minutes — the length of a class period.”
 I was shocked at how much my body just wanted to escape my chair for a walk or a stretch break.
-It made way more sense why students ask to use the restroom (even when we all know they don’t need to go).
-Math review games allow students time to get up and move.

 Math Review Game: FLYSWATTER